 This design can be particularly advantageous for players who like to play both front and back-foot shots.

 The above image shows a small-ish duckbill cricket bat I made.
-As you can see from the peak of the spine to the toe is quite a dramatic drop, creating the duckbill look.
-This bat ended up around 2lbs 9oz undressed, so circa 2lbs 11oz dressed and had a wonderful ping.
+As you can see, the drop from the peak of the spine to the toe is quite dramatic, creating a duckbill look.
+This bat ended up weighing around 2lbs 9oz undressed, so approximately 2lbs 11oz dressed, and had a wonderful ping.

 The Advantages of Duckbill Bat Toes